Merrimack Valley Region Housing Snapshot

 Merrimack Valley Housing Overview

 Located in the northeast corner of Massachusetts, the Merrimack Valley region includes 15 municipalities ranging from rural and small towns such as Boxford and West Newbury to Gateway Cities including Haverhill, Lawrence, and Methuen.
-The region’s proximity to Greater Boston, coupled with its own economic and natural assets, has made Merrimack Valley an attractive place to live and work.
+The region’s proximity to Greater Boston, coupled with its own economic and natural assets, has made the Merrimack Valley an attractive place to live and work.
 As a result, the region has seen population and economic growth, resulting in a greater need for housing.

 3,800 Number of overcrowded households in Merrimack Valley

-Renter cost burden in Merrimack Valley is higher than the state: an estimated 56% of renters are cost-burdened (compared to 50.2% statewide), and 26.2% are severely cost-burdened.
-Overcrowding is a significant issue in Merrimack Valley.
+Renter cost burden in the Merrimack Valley is higher than the state: an estimated 56% of renters are cost-burdened (compared to 50.2% statewide), and 26.2% are severely cost-burdened.
+Overcrowding is a significant issue in the Merrimack Valley.
 As of 2017 -2021, nearly 3,000 households—2.6% of the total—have more than two occupants per bedroom.
 This is the highest share of any region in the state and reflects the lack of available and affordable housing supply for larger households.
 The region doesn’t necessarily lack family-sized units—there are an estimated 66,000 homes with three or more bedrooms.
-However, 36% of those large units –24,000 homes— are occupied by households of only one or two people.
+However, 36% of those large units —24,000 homes— are occupied by households of only one or two people.

-The region is projected to see a decline in all age groups under 40, increases in the 35 to 49 year old population (a demographic attracted to the region by its relative affordability and proximity to Metro Boston job centers.)
-All Older Adult age groups are projected to grow by substantial amounts.
+The region is projected to see a decline in all age groups under 40, increases in the 35- to 49-year-old population (a demographic attracted to the region by its relative affordability and proximity to Metro Boston job centers.)
+All older adult age groups are projected to grow by substantial amounts.

-Almost half of the net new households are expected to have incomes of less than $35,000 per year, and another 29% are projected to have incomes of $35,000 - $75,000 per year.
-In total, there is a projected increase of 12,200 households earning less than $75,000 per year, including 2,500 families with children and 4,800 seniors living alone.
+Almost half of net new households are expected to have incomes of less than $35,000 per year, and another 29% are projected to have incomes of $35,000 - $75,000 per year.
+In total, EOHLC projects an increase of 12,200 households earning less than $75,000 per year, including 2,500 families with children and 4,800 seniors living alone.

 After factoring in the 3,400 additional for-sale or for-rent homes needed to achieve a healthy vacancy rate, EOHLC estimates the Merrimack Valley region needs to add 19,500 homes to the stock over the next 10 years to achieve housing abundance.
-This represents a 13.5% increase over the 2020 housing stock.
+This represents a 13.5% increase over 2020 housing stock.

-The Regional Housing Plan outlines a variety of strategies aimed at improving access to affordable housing, including the development of a Regional Housing Services program to build capacity and encourage regional collaboration towards shared housing goals.[1]
-In the region’s urban centers of Lawrence and Haverhill, the cities hope to leverage the resources available to Gateway Cities to support housing initiatives, such as the CommonWealth Builder program that supports affordable homeownership opportunities for low- and moderate-income households.[2]
+In the region’s urban centers of Lawrence and Haverhill, the cities hope to leverage the resources available to Gateway Cities to support housing initiatives, such as the CommonWealth Builder program that supports affordable homeownership opportunities for low- and moderate-income households.
 Other strategies to support affordable housing production include creating and maintaining an inventory of publicly-owned land suitable for affordable housing development, as well as identifying opportunities to convert or retrofit existing buildings for affordable housing at a variety of scales.

 Help Us Improve Mass.gov with your feedback